jwmiller5/Compliance/compliance/regulatory/gdpr-manage-gdpr-data-subject-requests-with-the-dsr-case-tool.md

 **To search for and export Office Roaming Service data**:

-1. In the Microsoft 365 compliance center,  select **eDiscovery** then click **User data search**, and then click **Open case** next to the UDS case for the data subject that you want to export usage data for.
+1. In the Microsoft 365 compliance center,  select **eDiscovery**, then click **User data search**, and then click **Open case** next to the UDS case for the data subject that you want to export usage data for.

 2. Click the **Search** tab at the top of the page, and then click ![Add Icon.](../media/ITPro-EAC-AddIcon.gif) **Guided search**.